-Sexual liberation established the distorted idea that recreational sex and the sex trade are basic human rights.
+Sexual liberation established the distorted idea that participating in recreational sex and the sex trade are basic human rights.
 It destroyed traditional sexual ethics and restraints, and allowed sex to become a game and form of entertainment.
-It turned humans into mere sex tools, and opened up the gates for pornography to infiltrate and sabotage society.
+It turned humans into mere sex tools and opened the floodgates for pornography to infiltrate and sabotage society.

 In the 1950s, Playboy Magazine played an exceptionally important role in assisting in sexual indulgence, and made a business out of pornography.
-While the slogan “make love, not war,” was in the air in the anti-war era, the first all-nude adult movie, Blue Movie, came out in 1969.
-Accompanied by rock music and a rejection of all traditions, a 15-year-long era (1969–1984) of “porno chic” emerged in the West.
+While the slogan “make love, not war” was in the air in the anti-war era, the first all-nude adult movie, Blue Movie, came out in 1969.
+A 15-year-long era (1969–1984) of “porno chic,” accompanied by rock music and a rejection of all traditions, emerged in the West.

 The introduction of the internet and smartphones has brought major changes to the porn industry.
-The total pornographic content that a typical adult in the 1980s might be exposed to can now be accessed by a child in just minutes.
-In the past, kids used to play soccer and other games after school, but now they watch porn.
+The total pornographic content that a typical adult in the 1980s might have been exposed to can now be accessed by a child in just minutes.
+In the past, kids used to play soccer and other games after school, but now some of them watch porn.
 One 12-year-old British boy became so addicted to porn online that he raped his sister.
 A public prosecutor involved in the case said, “Cases of this nature will increasingly come before the court because of the access young people now have to hardcore pornography.”

-The consequences of children exposed to porn include addiction to sexual behaviors, early development of sexual activities and interest, increased frequency of sex crimes, degenerate moral values, the belief that sex is unrelated to marriage and relationships, but is instead simply a service that can be purchased on demand, the belief that the sexual behavior in porn is common, and the normalization of such sexual depravity and perversion.
+The consequences of children exposed to porn include addiction to sexual behaviors; early development of sexual activities and interest; increased frequency of sex crimes; degenerate moral values; the belief that sex is unrelated to marriage and relationships, and is instead simply a service that can be purchased on demand; the belief that the sexual behavior seen in porn is common; and the normalization of such sexual depravity and perversion.

 In the majority of European countries, prostitution is legal, and many Europeans consider it just another job.
 In 1969, Denmark became the first country to legalize prostitution.
 Norway, which previously had the strictest limitations on prostitution in all of Europe, legalized it in 2006.
 The purchase of sex in Denmark can sometimes even be subsidized by the government.
 For instance, if a disabled individual submits a request and is approved, then he can visit a brothel while the taxpayer foots the bill—in order to protect his “equal rights.”
 This proposal was actually first advocated for by the founder of utopian socialism, Charles Fourier, in the 19th century.

-China, a society that used to be characterized by its abstinence and restraint, and where even discussion of sex was taboo, has also joined the wave of sexual revolutions.
-Of all the CCP’s policies in its reform and opening-up package, the most “successful” must have been that of sexual liberation — far beyond the opening of the economy or political system.
+China, a society that used to be characterized by its abstinence and restraint, and where even the discussion of sex was taboo, has also joined the wave of sexual revolutions.
+Of all the CCP’s policies in its reform and opening-up package, the most “successful” — far beyond the opening of the economy or political system — must have been that of sexual liberation.
 In the space of 30 years, there has been a total transformation from “revolutionary discipline” to “sexual liberation.”
 Prostitution is rampant in China, and the more mistresses a wealthy businessman or corrupt official has, the higher his social status.

 China is thought of as the world’s factory, but it also exports a large number of prostitutes, including to Japan, Malaysia, the Middle East, the United States, Europe, and Africa.
 Estimates in 2018 suggest that there were 13,000 to 18,500 Chinese prostitutes in sub-Saharan and south African countries.

 Southeast Asian and South American countries are no different.
-Many cities have become major destinations for sex tourism, a practice that while illegal, has become so rampant as to contribute to economic growth.
-Even in Islamic countries such as Egypt, Tunisia, Sudan, and other Muslim countries, the porn industry—forbidden by Islam—is also secretly running in full swing.
+Many cities have become major destinations for sex tourism, a practice that, while illegal, has become so rampant as to contribute to economic growth.
+Even in Islamic countries, such as Egypt, Tunisia, and Sudan, the porn industry—forbidden by Islam—is secretly running in full swing.

-During a Senate hearing in 2004, Dr. Pat Fagan presented data showing that 56 percent of divorces included one partner who had a strong interest in pornographic websites.
+During a Senate hearing in 2004, Dr. Pat Fagan presented data showing that, according to a poll of divorce and matrimonial lawyers, 56 percent of divorce cases included one partner who had “an obsessive interest in pornographic websites.”

-During the annual meeting of the American Sociological Association in 2016, a research paper that was presented showed a doubling in instances of divorce among marriages where one party watches pornography versus those where neither partner does.
+During the annual meeting of the American Sociological Association in 2016, a research paper that was presented showed a doubling in instances of divorce among marriages in which one party watches pornography versus those in which neither partner does.
 The research showed that if the husband watched porn, the divorce rate increased from 5 percent to 10 percent, while if the wife watched porn, the divorce rate increased from 6 percent to 18 percent.
 The younger the individual, the more likely the divorce.

 However, with moral decay and the rise of sexual liberation since the 1960s, out-of-wedlock pregnancies have drastically increased.
 All this took place right as the porn industry began to have a greater impact on public consciousness.
 In 1964, in most developed countries, pregnancy before marriage was typically less than 10 percent; by 2014, it was nearly a third.
 In the United States, out-of-wedlock pregnancies averaged 40 percent, reaching 71 percent among African-Americans.
-Among the 140 million newborns in the year 2016, around 15 percent or 21 million are from pregnancies out of wedlock.
+Among the 140 million newborns in the year 2016, around 15 percent, or 21 million, were born out of wedlock.

 d.
 Video Games

 Numerous children today spend countless hours playing video games.
 Video game developers make the games increasingly realistic, dynamic, and interactive.
 They’re also increasingly violent and erotic.
-Children, and even adults, are easily addicted.
-Video gaming has become a major headache for parents, schools, and even the government.
+Children, and even adults, are easily addicted to gaming, which has become a major headache for parents, schools, and even the government.
 It’s now a form of popular culture that follows people from childhood to adulthood, but what sort of culture is it?
 It is a culture of destruction, no different from drugs.
 Those who are addicted to video games can’t see the drawbacks in a sober and objective manner.
-They simply think of the games as fun and interesting, and won’t give up until they win, advance to the next level, defeat the boss, and so on.
+They simply think of the games as fun and interesting and won’t give up until they win, advance to the next level, defeat the boss, and so on.

-In addition, almost all video games today, from the imagery to the plot, are about advocating violence and killing or contain erotic content or cold-bloodedness.
+In addition, almost all video games today, from the imagery to the plot, are about advocating violence and killing, or contain erotic content or cold-bloodedness.
 Simply put, the messages conveyed appeal to the demon nature in man.
 All of this is inappropriate and harmful for teenagers and young people still growing up.
-Delivering a sense of excitement from killing, destruction, violence, and fighting can lead to desensitizing young people, introducing them to unhealthy thoughts and behaviors, and can even contribute to some committing crimes.
+Delivering a sense of excitement from killing, destruction, violence, and fighting can desensitize young people, introducing them to unhealthy thoughts and behaviors, and can even contribute to some committing crimes.

 Online games are even more addictive.
 In the past, games were used to kill time when people were alone and felt bored.
-Nowadays, online games have become a sport that players seek to participate in and compete against one another.
-Online gaming has thus become a social activity in and of itself, especially for children.
-Because a large number of players are interacting in the game, they compete and become enthralled in the game’s virtual world.
+Nowadays, online games have become a sport that players seek to participate and compete in against one another.
+Online gaming thus has become a social activity in and of itself, especially for children.
+Because a large number of players interact in a game, they compete and become enthralled in the game’s virtual world.

 This scholar has observed a trend in today’s society where video games lead young adults to rely on their parents to support them financially as they refuse to enter the job market.
 When these young people become parents, however, video games won’t help them make a living, and it’s unlikely they’ll be able to improve their skills or find better jobs, as they wasted so much of their lives gaming when they were young.
 Their children won’t be able to rely on their own parents for guidance.
 Video games have thus reached the point of undermining normal human life.